 At any given time, the Company seeks to have its outstanding borrowings under reverse repurchase agreements with several different counterparties in order to reduce the exposure to any single counterparty.
-The Company had outstanding borrowings under reverse repurchase agreements with 23 counterparties as of December 31, 2018 and 2017.
+The Company had outstanding borrowings under reverse repurchase agreements with 23 counterparties as of December 31, 2018.

 At December 31, 2018, approximately 21% of open reverse repurchase agreements were with one counterparty.
-As of December 31, 2017, approximately 19% of open reverse repurchase agreements were with one counterparty.
-As of December 31, 2018 remaining days to maturity on the Company's open reverse repurchase agreements ranged from 2 days to 871 days and from 2 days to 1094 days as of December 31, 2017.
-Interest rates on the Company's open reverse repurchase agreements ranged from 0.23% to 6.07% as of December 31, 2018 and from (1.25)% to 4.94% as of December 31, 2017.
+As of December 31, 2018 remaining days to maturity on the Company's open reverse repurchase agreements ranged from 2 days to 871 days.
+Interest rates on the Company's open reverse repurchase agreements ranged from 0.23% to 6.07% as of December 31, 2018.

-The following table details the Company's outstanding borrowings under reverse repurchase agreements for Agency RMBS, credit assets (which include non-Agency MBS, CLOs, consumer loans, corporate debt, residential mortgage loans, and commercial mortgage loans and REO), and U.S. Treasury securities, by remaining maturity as of December 31, 2018 and 2017:
+The following table details the Company's outstanding borrowings under reverse repurchase agreements for Agency RMBS, credit assets (which include non-Agency MBS, CLOs, consumer loans, corporate debt, residential mortgage loans, and commercial mortgage loans and REO), and U.S. Treasury securities, by remaining maturity as of December 31, 2018: